ddc-java/ddc-day/typography.md

 title: Typography
 menu: Typography
 order: 40
-description: "Font groups, styles, and special typographic symbols"
+description: "Fonts, styles, and symbols"
 ---

 ## Fonts &amp; styles

 For the most part, the DDC Day theme is responsible for the specific typefaces and styles used in curriculum module web pages.
 However, the general font characteristics are selected based on the block and span formatting elements included in the content by the curriculum author.
-Thus, it's important that the author understand the general typographical characteristics for different content types, to help them better understand and use the [formatting guidelines](formatting.md).
+Thus, it's important that the author understand the general typographical characteristics for different content types, to better understand and use the [formatting guidelines](formatting.md).

 {:.normal-weight.title}slab-serif